WP3.1 Robust Generative Neural Networks

 As Deep Neural Networks (DNNs) are deployed in increasingly many and increasingly mission-critical applications, it becomes ever more important to be confident that their outputs can be relied upon for decision-making.
 This is a particularly salient concern when DNN-based systems are deployed and exposed to new, unexpected, and potentially adversarial inputs.

 This WP addresses methods for certifying and verifying that DNNs are fit for purpose, even when extrapolating in the presence of novel inputs.
 From a certification perspective, we will explore both meta-learning based approaches for increasing reliability in a probabilistic sense, as well as formal approaches for reliability guarantees.
 For verification, we will develop explainable artificial intelligence (XAI) approaches, so that the system’s reasoning process can be manually checked for validity; as well as theoretical approaches to guarantee that the DNN’s decisions are robust to adversarial attacks.

 - L. Ericsson, H. Gouk and T. Hospedales, "How Well Do Self-Supervised Models Transfer?," in 2021 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), Nashville, TN, USA, 2021 pp. 5410-5419. doi: 10.1109/CVPR46437.2021.00537 - View video

-There is a need to transfer and fuse knowledge across sensors and modalities in response to complex defence-specific tasks that cannot be simply derived from data and labels.
-For example, when striving for local situation awareness in urban scenarios there are multiple user requirements that change in response to available human intelligence, e.g. which targets to search for and how quickly, length of mission, and time of day or night.
-We must thus vary knowledge transfer and sensor fusion strategy with current mission and available resources.
+In response to complex defence-specific tasks that cannot be deduced from data and labels alone, knowledge must be transferred and fused across sensors and modalities.
+When attempting to achieve local situational awareness in urban scenarios, multiple user requirements change in response to available human intelligence, such as which targets to search for and how quickly, mission duration, and time of day or night.
+Consequently, we must tailor our knowledge transfer and sensor fusion strategies to the mission at hand and our available resources.